blindTissue/logit_lens_llama_advanced/README.md

 # Logit Lens Llama Advanced

-An interactive tool to analyze and intervene on Llama model internal states.
-Now updated to support Instruct Llama models, and visualize attentions!
+An interactive tool to analyze and intervene on LLM internal states.
+Now updated to support Llama Models and Qwen Models

 ## Demo